 - Try to make the graph fill most of the space, using a break in the axis scale if appropriate.
 (For 2D dat sets, examine both landscape and portrait graph paper, if possible.)

 - To make the divisions on an axis easy to plot, factors of two or five are probably best.

 - It can be difficult to know if the scale you’ve chosen is appropriate until you start drawing the graph.
 If it’s difficult to plot the points, there is no need to persevere – it is OK to start again.

 Before letting students loose to select their own scales, provide a scaffolded activity.
 Present a few examples of data sets with already plotted graphs, and have students decide if they are appropriate or not.
 For those that are not appropriate, have them re-plot the data using a more appropriate scale.
 I find for these latter examples, having the data already visualised helps students to select more appropriate scales for the dataset.

-Download a worksheet from the Education in Chemistry website for students to practice evaluating scales, and redrawing inappropriate ones, and create more 1D graphs with a variety of datasets and scales using the excel graph plotter: rsc.li/2BfaozY
+Download a worksheet from the Education in Chemistry website for students to practise evaluating scales, and redrawing inappropriate ones, and create more 1D graphs with a variety of datasets and scales using the excel graph plotter: rsc.li/2BfaozY

 Students can then be allowed to plot 1D datasets by themselves.

 Finally, the whole process can be repeated for 2D datasets.
 Having thoroughly practised with 1D data, students find it easy to adapt to 2D data plotting without much more explicit instruction.